 Take your passport, Thai departure card, photocopies of your primary passport pages, your arrival stamp and your departure card, 2x current passport photos, 1900 baht exactly, and a pen with you when you go to seek an extension.
 If you forget, every office usually has photos and photocopies available.

-The closest immigration office to Koh Phangan is on Koh Samui, however, they are currently making one on the island here but we don’t know when it will open as of yet.
+There is an immigration office on Koh Phangan and Koh Samui.
 You can read this article about extending your visa on Koh Samui.

 If you are not from one of the countries listed in the Visa Exemption/Waiver section, you may only be granted a 7 or 14-day visa extension.
 Check with the immigration information desk before applying and paying.

 It is uncommon to have a request for an extension turned down, but it does happen.
 You will only be permitted a 7-day extension in this scenario.
 There is no right of appeal.

 You can only extend a Visa Waiver/Exemption stamp, SETV stamp, or METV stamp once every 30 days.
 If you leave Thailand and return to receive a fresh stamp, you can extend that stamp for another 30 days.

 You can request an additional “emergency” 7-day extension if you have already used the 30-day extension and still need extra time in Thailand.
 This is also a pricey way to gain more days, costing 1,900 baht (£40/$60).

 There are no rules that have been published.
 There are a lot of rumours.
 Rumours abound that some Thai embassies may refuse to issue a fresh SETV if you already have a few in your passport; immigration will ask you if you have more than a few in your passport; and that having six SETVs will result in a ban.
 None of them is government-issued.